+▲ Your age,

-- Your age, - Whether the conversion would push you into a higher income tax bracket or trigger the 3.8% NIIT (see page 8), - Whether you can afford to pay the tax on the conversion, - Your tax bracket now and expected tax bracket in retirement, and - Whether you'll need the IRA funds in retirement.
+- Whether the conversion would push you into a higher income tax bracket or trigger the 3.8% NIIT, - ▲ Whether you can afford to pay the tax on the conversion, - Your tax bracket now and expected tax bracket in retirement, and - Whether you'll need the IRA funds in retirement.

-With tax rates particularly low now under the TCJA (and perhaps a better chance that your rate at retirement will be higher), it may be a good time for a Roth conversion.
+With tax rates particularly low now under the Tax Cuts and Jobs Act (TCJA) - and perhaps a better chance that your rate at retirement will be higher - it may be a good time for a Roth conversion.
 Your tax advisor can run the numbers and help you decide if a conversion is right for you this year.
-(See "What's new!" for something else to keep in mind in your conversion decision.)